gabrieldrs/eslint/docs/rules/array-callback-return.md

 ## Options

-This rule has an object option:
+This rule has two object options:

 * `"allowImplicit": false` (default) When set to true, allows implicitly returning `undefined` with a `return` statement containing no expression.